Smooth Bump Functions

 \(\mathbb{S}^1 \subseteq \mathbb{R}^2\), yet it admits no continuous extension to a map

-\(\mathbb{R}^2 \to \mathbb{S}^1\) at all — restricted to the closed unit disk, such an extension would be a
+\(\mathbb{R}^2 \to \mathbb{S}^1\) at all.
+Restricted to the closed unit disk, such an extension would be a

 continuous retraction of the disk onto its bounding circle, and no such retraction exists.
-Smoothness is not the obstruction here; the obstruction is the shape of
+Smoothness is not

-the target, and it is precisely the flatness of \(\mathbb{R}^k\) that the extension lemma exploits.
+\(\mathbb{R}^k\) that the extension lemma exploits.

 The same flatness sets smooth functions apart from real-analytic ones.
 The extension lemma is false in the

-real-analytic category: an analytic function that vanishes on an open subset of a connected domain must vanish
+real-analytic category.
+An analytic function that vanishes on an open subset of a connected domain must vanish

 identically, so there is no analytic analogue of a bump function and no way to confine an extension to a

 prescribed neighborhood.
-The "softness" of smooth functions — their willingness to be modified locally without
+The "softness" of smooth functions, their willingness to be modified locally without

-global repercussions — is exactly what rigidity costs the analytic theory, and partitions of unity are the
+global repercussions, is exactly what rigidity costs the analytic theory, and partitions of unity are the

 organized expression of that softness.